 1. Tuition and Fees:

-Christie’s Education, New York will waive the full tuition and fees for the relevant program.
-The tuition and fees for the academic year commencing September 2019 are as follows:
+Christie’s Education, New York will waive the full tuition and fees for the Master's program.
+The tuition and fees for the academic year commencing September 2020 are as follows:

 Please note: No cash sum equivalent will be payable direct to the student.